Koenkk/zigbee2mqtt.io/docs/advanced/more/tuya_xiaomi_ota_url.md

 1. Open the Aqara home app in the emulator, log in with your account
 1. Make sure the Aqara gateway + the device you want to get the OTA of is already coupled to your account, this cannot be done from the emulator so use your phone for this.
 1. Click on your device and check for a firmware upgrade.
-1. If an firmware upgarde is available, quickly go back to the output of mitm (step 1), click on the latest request (yes you can click in the console window).
+1. If an firmware upgrade is available, quickly go back to the output of mitm (step 1), click on the latest request (yes you can click in the console window).
 This will show your the OTA url (see screenshot of step 3a).

 ## Step 4: add OTA to zigbee-ota
 1. Follow [this guide](https://github.com/koenkk/zigbee-ota#adding-new-and-updating-existing-ota-files) to add the OTA to the [zigbee-OTA](https://github.com/koenkk/zigbee-ota) repository.